raphaelquast/EOmaps/README.md

 ## 🚀 Contribute

 Found a bug or got an idea for an interesting feature?
-Open an issue and I'll see what I can do!
+Open an [issue](https://github.com/raphaelquast/EOmaps/issues) or start a [discussion](https://github.com/raphaelquast/EOmaps/discussions) and I'll see what I can do!
-(I'm of course also happy about any pull requests on features and bug-fixes)
+(I'm of course also happy about actual pull requests on features and bug-fixes!)

 ---------------